 - It is also called Dhebar Lake.

-- It is the biggest natural lake of Rajasthan.
+- It is the biggest natural lake in Rajasthan.

-- On the bank of this, lakes many inscriptions are there which tells about the history of Mewar.
+- On the bank of this, lakes many inscriptions are there which tell about the history of Mewar.

 - It has two islands.

-- One has Jag Mandir (Temple) and second has Jag Nivas named palaces.
+- One has Jag Mandir (Temple) and the second has Jag Nivas named palaces.